montagejs/todo-mvc/README.md

 core | Contains the data model. index.html | Is the entry-point HTML document.
 LICENSE.md | Contains copyright information.
 package.json | Describes your app and its dependencies.
+MontageJS uses CommonJS.
 README.md | Describes the TodoMVC application.
 ui | Contains the user interface components of the TodoMVC application, main.reel and todo-view.reel.